awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.NetworkEncryption.md

 ## Modifying NNE option settings<a name="Oracle.Options.NNE.ModifySettings"></a>

-After you enable NNE, you can modify settings for the option\.
-For more information about how to modify option settings, see [Modifying an option setting](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.ModifyOption)\.
+After you enable NNE, you can modify its settings\.
+Currently, you can modify NNE option settings only with the AWS CLI or RDS API\.
+You can't use the console\.
+To learn how to modify option settings using the CLI, see [AWS CLI](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.ModifyOption.CLI)\.
 For more information about each setting, see [NNE option settings](#Oracle.Options.NNE.Options)\.

 **Topics**
 + [Modifying CRYPTO\_CHECKSUM\_\* values](#Oracle.Options.NNE.ModifySettings.checksum)